bibekaryal86/auth-service/README.md

       * Check failures
         * Invalid input (eg: UserLoginRequest without password)
     * In Repository Tests, add tests for unique constraints
+    * Move setup data in tests for TestData (for create/delete tests)
   * Update Dockerfile to make it multi stage build
     * Run tests and build jar file
     * Then only copy the freshly created jar file